Showing the possibilities - The Tribune

 Volunteers from Ironton In Bloom set up, preparing fruits and produce for passersby.

 “We do this every second Saturday,” Ralph Kline, with the group, said.
-“We’re offer free samples of local watermelon today.”
+“We’re offering free samples of local watermelon today.”

 Kline said they do it to give those shopping an idea of offerings of local produce on sale at the market and to answer questions about preparation.

-In addition to the watermelon, members of the group were slicing up fresh canteloupe and had a pot going, boiling corn on the cob, which they buttered and served on a stick.
+In addition to the watermelon, members of the group were slicing up fresh cantaloupe and had a pot going, boiling corn on the cob, which they buttered and served on a stick.

 Kline said, each time, they pick a different theme.